 Terrence “Terry” John Flynn, a longtime resident of Northern Berkshire County, died Dec.
 23 at Williamstown Commons.
 He was 85.

-To send flowers in memory of Terrence John "Terry" Flynn, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Terrence John "Terry" Flynn, please visit our Heartfelt Sympathies Store.

 He was born in Gary, Indiana, on Sept.
 13, 1934, the son of the late James Woodrow Flynn and Anita June (Tuttle) Flynn.
 He attended St. Luke Elementary School and Emerson High School in Gary.
 He received a bachelor of science degree in humanities with a major in English from Loyola University Chicago.
 It was there he met his future wife, Kathleen Ann Madigan, when they acted together in a production of “Antigone.”